Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: From Coupled Oscillators to Networks

-One would expect the GP algorithm to directly generate the simpler -- thus better adapted -- solution $u(\dot{\vec{x}}) = - k \dot{x}_0$, with $k = 26$.
-It is not entirely clear, why this is not the case here.
-One possible explanation might lie with the constant optimization algorithm: on failure, the least squares algorithm returns the result of the last internal iteration.
-This return value might be an entirely inadequate value for $k$, which, in turn, could lead to an exploding cost-index $\Gamma_1$ when integrating the dynamic system \eqref{eqn:paired_vdp_controlled}, hence, disqualifying the corresponding solution.
+One would expect the GP algorithm to directly generate the simpler --- thus better suitable--- solution $u(\dot{\vec{x}}) = - k \dot{x}_0$, with $k = 26$.
+One possible explanation why this is not immediately found might lie in the constant optimization algorithm: On failure, the least squares algorithm returns the result of the last internal iteration.
+This return value might be an entirely inadequate value for $k$, which, in turn, could lead to an exploding cost index $\Gamma_1$ when integrating the dynamic system \eqref{eqn:paired_vdp_controlled}, hence disqualifying the corresponding solution.